Korean Wedding Traditions

 What’s the deal with catching dates and chestnuts?

-Ah, the jujube toss-where fertility predictions meet slapstick comedy.
-During pyebaek, the bride spreads her hanbokhahn-bohk skirt while the groom’s parents throw jujubesjoo-joo-behdates and chestnuts.
+Ah, the jujube toss, where fertility predictions meet slapstick comedy.
+During pyebaek, the bride spreads her hanbok skirt while the groom’s parents throw jujubes (dates) and chestnuts.
 Catching dates supposedly means daughters, chestnuts mean sons.
 Modern couples smile politely while secretly scheduling fertility consultations.

 The real joy comes from watching dignified elders turn competitive.
-One mother-in-law practiced her throwing technique for weeks, achieving a 90% accuracy rate.
-Another family uses color-coded fruits to predict personality traits.
+Some mothers-in-law practice their throwing technique for weeks, achieving impressive accuracy rates.
+Other families use color-coded fruits to predict personality traits.
 It’s fortune-telling meets carnival game, and everyone pretends the results don’t matter while secretly counting every catch.

 Do Korean couples really visit the district office before the wedding?

-The district office visit is mandatory for legal marriage, costing ₩10,000-30,000 ($7.50-22.50 USD).
+The district office visit is mandatory for legal marriage.
 Some couples make it special by dressing up.
-Others treat it like a dentist appointment-necessary but not Instagram-worthy.
-One couple brought a professional photographer, turning bureaucracy into art.
+Others treat it like a dentist appointment, necessary but not Instagram-worthy.
+A few bring professional photographers, turning bureaucracy into art.

 Can non-Koreans have a Korean wedding?